runwayml/processing-library/README.md

 You can test by opening your browser and navigating to [http://localhost:8000/info](http://localhost:8000/info) to view info about your model.

-If you see a JSON string with inputs and outputs information use the Basic Example bellow !
+If you see a JSON string with inputs and outputs information use the Basic Example below !

-Feel free test the Basic Example bellow.
+Feel free to test the Basic Example below.

 ## Basic Example